unknowbug/CoreSwap/README.md

 [中文版 / Chinese](./README.zh-CN.md)

+## Some content in this project is provided by AI.
 Rewrite Minecraft Java Edition's performance-critical cores — **world generation** and **entity AI / pathfinding** — in C++, while keeping the **full Java mod ecosystem** intact.
 Same seed.
 Same world.
 Same mods.
 The C++ goes underneath.

 **Why:** Java Edition's performance has been a meme for two decades.
 Every existing fix has a fatal flaw: